almostintuitive/ParallelExtensions/README.md

 ### Why?

-The question is more like, why is this not in the standard library by default :P.
+You architecture your app by following functional principles.
+You should be rewarded by the fact that now your code is easy to parallelize.
+Remember: anything that's newer than an iPhone5 has at least two cores.

 ### How?

-      // specify the threads
-      let newArray = array.concurrentMap({ pureFunction($0) }, threads: 2)

-      // or just leave it, the default is 4! let newArray = array.concurrentMap { pureFunction($0) }
+      let newArray = array.parallelMap { pureFunction($0) }

 ### Warning

-Only use concurrentMap with pure functions that don't have any side effects (they don't manipulate objects outside their scope).
+Only use parallelMap with pure functions that don't have any side effects (they don't manipulate objects outside their scope).
 If you do otherwise, you'll open yourself to race conditions on scale.
 They're guaranteed to be executed parallel on background threads.

 ### A little bit more

-- ConcurrentMap automatically batches you work according to how many threads it's distributing the functions on.
-If you have 1000 elements in the array, and you execute them on 10 threads, each thread will get a 100 functions.
+- ParallelMap automatically batches you work according to how many threads it's distributing the functions on.
+It uses dispatch_apply under the hood.
-- The default number of threads it's using is 4.
-This seems to be the optimum.
-Feel free to play around with it, and please open an issue if you found that to be misleading.

-ConcurrentMap is inspired [this blog post](http://blog.scottlogic.com/2014/10/29/concurrent-functional-swift.html) by [Colin Eberhardt](http://blog.scottlogic.com/ceberhardt/)
+ParallelMap is inspired [this blog post](http://blog.scottlogic.com/2014/10/29/concurrent-functional-swift.html) by [Colin Eberhardt](http://blog.scottlogic.com/ceberhardt/) and [@the1truestripes](https://twitter.com/the1truestripes)

 ### License

-ConcurrentMap is made available under the MIT license.
+ParallelMap is made available under the MIT license.